isvogor-foi/isvogor-foi/README.md

-- 👋 Hi, I’m @isvogor-foi
+- 👋 Hi, I’m Ivan
-- 👀 I’m interested in ...
+- 👀 I’m interested in Software Architecture.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning about Software Architecture.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on a side-hustle.
-- 📫 How to reach me ...
+- 📫 You can reach me here.

 <!---
 isvogor-foi/isvogor-foi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.